kuwala-io/kuwala/README.md

 ./scripts/init.sh
 ```

-4. Run pipelines to download and process data
+4. Run pipelines to download and process data (in a new terminal window)

 ```zsh
 # Process population data